 Obesity leads to social, economic, and psychologic problems as a result of prejudice, discrimination, poor body image, and low self-esteem.
 For example, people may be underemployed or unemployed.

 Inadults, BMI, defined as weight (kg) divided by the square of the height (m2), is used to screen for overweight or obesity.
-BMI of 25 to 29.9 kg/m2 indicates overweight; BMI of ≥ 30 kg/m2 indicates obesity (Table 2: Body Mass Index (BMI)).
+BMI of 25 to 29.9 kg/m2 indicates overweight; BMI of ≥ 30 kg/m2 indicates obesity (see Table 2: Body Mass Index (BMI)).
 However, BMI is a crude screening tool and has limitations in many subpopulations.
 Some experts think that BMI cutoffs should vary based on ethnicity, sex, and age.
 For example, in certain nonwhite populations, complications of obesity develop at a much lower BMI than in whites.
 In children and adolescents, overweight is defined as BMI at the ≥ 95th percentile, based on age- and sex-specific growth charts from the Centers for Disease Control and Prevention (CDC) at the CDC web site.

 |PrintOpen table in new window